 Selectorized adjustable dumbbells were pioneered by Bowflex some 20 years ago, with the Bowflex 552 being their flagship product.
+(Note: the SelectTech 1090’s have a wider weight range than the 552’s and are 30% OFF during the holiday season).
 Now there are a large number of competitors in a whole new market sector, with their major competitor being the Powerblock Elite.

 Selectorized adjustable dumbbells feature a platform or bed which each dumbbell sits in.
 The dumbbell itself consists of handles with selector dials on their ends.
 The handles sit on the platforms which also house weight plates.
 When the dial is turned to a certain resistance, the handles lock in that level of resistance from either end.
 The weight increases usually go up in 5 pound increments.